javier123454321/blog/src/blog/why-you-should-hire-me-sudowrite.md

 ## Why You Shouldn't Hire Me

+If you don't want pushback and a collaborator, I'm not the guy for the job.
+I take ownership of what I do and I am willing to say what I think when something is a bad idea.
+I like to think I'm also pragmatic enough to hear tradeoffs and reach compromise, but I'm a poor executor of instructions.
+Use agents for that.

-I don't have a lot of deep professional experience with React.
+My professional experience with frontend frameworks lacks React.
 I'll admit it.
 I mostly use Vue.js because that's what I've been doing since 2020, but of course I've used both extensively.
 I confess I think Vue is a more elegant piece of software and that its authors care more about developer experience.
 However, upon getting hired, I will go deep into the tech.
 If you'd rather have a person who knows the React API by heart and value that over depth, willingness to learn, and being senior across the full stack, then go with someone else.

-If you don't want pushback and a collaborator, I'm not the guy for the job.
-I take ownership of what I do and I am willing to say what I think when something is a bad idea.
-I like to think I'm also pragmatic enough to hear tradeoffs and reach compromise, but I'm a poor executor of instructions.
-Use agents for that.

 I will nerd out about my Neovim config, my new learning tool, the different styles of swing guitar and their evolution over the pre-war period, self-improving agent loops, or the World Cup, among other things.
 I know I can sometimes be a bit too excited about things and it's not always fully reciprocated.

 Your Conscious Leadership Group coach.
 My initial posture is skepticism.
-I am of the opinion that as a culture we are over-diagnosed with psychological issues and there is a massive industry around it that I think is preying on people.
-I know this is not en vogue, but I've had discussions where I argue against the "everyone should be in therapy" point.
-So I don't know what it is exactly, and I am open to hearing about it.
-I am deeply motivated by self-work, growth, transcendence, and actualization.
-That's why I meditate and practice boundary setting and clear communication.
-However, when I hear something like that I don't tend to perk up with enthusiasm and I don't accept it blindly.
-I say this knowing it might kill my chances.
+I meditate and practice boundary setting and clear communication, and I am deeply motivated by personal growth, introspection, and aim for actualization.
+However, when I hear things like 'Everyone should be in therapy' I don't tend to perk up with enthusiasm and I don't accept it blindly.
+I say this without knowing too much about what it is and knowing it might kill my chances.

 Phew, that's a tough section to keep in.
 The job market does not reward honesty.
 In case you are still reading, thank you.

-## What I've Done
+## What I've Done *(Professionally)*

 Let's start with the big enterprise stuff.
 At Adusa, I am part of Team Zero, a team that sets standards for the company.
 We work on componentizing our design system, upgrading our frontend infrastructure, migrating our CMS across the whole site, and rebuilding our build systems.
 I've written about some of this: [moving from Webpack to Vite, saving hundreds of dev hours](/blog/on-doing-the-hard-thing-in-the-context-of-work) after two other engineers failed at the task, [setting up the design pattern that allowed the component library to be extracted and upgraded](/blog/functional-core-imperative-shell), or [simply fixing a bug that seemed unfixable](/blog/i-fixed-a-bug).
 I also revamped the build pipelines and did other critical infrastructure work.